ciropinto1982/Spectral-fitting-with-SPEX/SPEX-Gaussian-line-scan/README.md

 1) spex_continuum_model_fit.com

 Loads the XMM / pn and RGS spectra, creates a continuum model and fits the data.
 This is necessary also to understand the energy range over which to run the Gaussian scan.
+Note that this file needs the full paths to the data (spectra) and models if you wish to execute it in a different directory.

 Output files: spex_model_RHPB.com, spex_model_RHPBD2L.com, spex_model_RHPBD2LG.com, IRAS_EPIC_RGS_1_OF_10_FIT.ps, IRAS_EPIC_RGS_1_OF_10_FIT.pdf

 2) pyth_energy_loggrid_make.py